zackstout/chemical-elements-api/README.md

 # Chemical Element Facts
 Building an API to deliver facts about chemical elements with an interactive user interface to sharpen my skills with node-wikipedia.
+Should probably bring in p5 to help with click-listeners on the canvas.

 ## Built With:
 - node-wikipedia